getsentry/sentry-docs/docs/serverdev/index.rst

 In your PR, please provide a quick description as to what it is fixing or providing.
 If your PR is related to a topic that a certain team should be aware of, please tag said team at the bottom of the description.
 A list of teams can be found `here <https://github.com/orgs/getsentry/teams>`_.
-If you are not part of the Sentry organization, please #TODO what should we have here?#.
+If you are not part of the Sentry organization, please either tag the team member you were corresponding with prior to posting your PR, or just wait for a team member to tag it.